section-engineering-education/engineering-education/articles/nmap-network-scanner/index.md

 * UDP SCAN.
 * RPC SCAN. et cetera...

-In this tutorial, we will be looking at the first two commonly used scans:-
+In this tutorial, we will be looking at the two commonly used scans:-
 #### TCP SCAN
 Nmap TCP Scan works by establishing a connection between its underlying operating network and the target system via a connect() system call.
 If it succeeds, it creates a 3-way handshake, a process used by TCP to create/make a connection between the client and the server, otherwise, the port is closed/the target remote system is offline and cannot be accessed.